vercel/next.js/examples/cms-umbraco/README.md

 You can deploy this app to the cloud with [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

-#### Publish Umbraco
+#### Deploy Umbraco

-Before you can deploy the blog to Vercel, you first need to publish your Umbraco site to a hosting provider, so it's available for Vercel.
+Before you can deploy the blog to Vercel, you first need to deploy your Umbraco site to a hosting provider, to make the blog data available for Vercel.

 If you use Azure, be sure to read [the guidelines](https://docs.umbraco.com/umbraco-cms/fundamentals/setup/server-setup/azure-web-apps) on deploying Umbraco to Azure.